oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2021.06 EOCA/__EOCA__.md

 For now instead of digging into this rich space of ideas -- a space where most or perhaps all of the current ideas regarding safe AI live, we jump over that toward a class of particularly pernicious escape strategies (collectively called end runs).
 These escape strategies seem to be capable of circumventing all of these safety mechanisms.
 We then consider the space of counter measures that might be capable of dealing with this most pernicious class of attacks.

-{{Evan, good scholarship here would be to take the space of proposed safety mechanism and place them into this taxonomy.
-That has the second benefit of reinforcing the idea that the challenges I will list below, will cover ALL of these defense approaches.}}
+{[Evan, good scholarship here would be to take the space of proposed safety mechanism and place them into this taxonomy.
+That has the second benefit of reinforcing the idea that the challenges I will list below, will cover ALL of these defense approaches.]}

 _
 ### --- END RUN ---